We answer some of your most-common questions about breastfeeding.

 How Long Should I Breastfeed?

-Our Grapevine and Fort Worth ObGyns recommend that mothers breastfeed their babies during the first six months of life.
+Our Southlake and Fort Worth ObGyns recommend that mothers breastfeed their babies during the first six months of life.
 Breastfeeding has many benefits for both mother and baby.
 However, even if you are only able to breastfeed for a short period of time, you will provide healthy benefits to your baby.

 What Are The Benefits of Breastfeeding?